CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. After creating your inbound NSG rule, select **Outbound security rules (1)** from the left navigation pane.

-1. Notice the **AllowInternetOutboundRule** rule.
+1. Notice the **AllowInternetOutbound** rule.
 Also notice the rule cannot be deleted and the priority is 65001.

     ![image](../media/7-10-lab4-27.png)